The efficacy potential of cyber security advice as presented in news articles: Introduction

 Despite the significance of these problems, there have been relatively few quantitative studies analysing the security advice literature available to what we might term `everyday' users.
-Notable examples of such studies include that of Redmiles and colleagues~\cite{Redmiles}, which explores how individual users actualise and perceive their own cyber security capabilities (which often derive from informally learnt advice), and that of Renaud and Dupuis~\cite{renaud2019cyber}, which identifies large sub-concepts and classifications in the security advice field.
+Notable examples of such studies include that of Redmiles and colleagues~\cite{Redmiles}, which explores how individual users actualise and perceive their own cyber security capabilities (which often derive from informally learnt advice), and that of Renaud and Dupuis~\cite{renaud2019cyber}, which identifies large sub-concepts and classifications in usable-security.
 We endeavor to bridge these contributions by providing additional context about the current security advice environment.
 Our research is guided by the following research objectives (to which we return in Section~\ref{discussion}): \begin{itemize} \item\textbf{RO1:} What kind of informally learnt and actionable security advice most often appears in news articles? \item\textbf{RO2:} What is the efficacy potential of this security advice as consumed by an individual user? \end{itemize}

 We describe the process we undertook to assemble a corpus of security advice that reflects the advice presented to individual users daily within their typical informal learning environment.
 The corpus spans a 24-month period and was assembled from a data-set containing 15,422 (English language) news and online magazine articles from North American (US and Canada) and UK-based sources, as well as some historical data stretching back to 2000.
-We ascribed broad classifications to specific advice, ascertained the dominant methods of advice construction and dissemination, and analysed their potential efficacy potential over time.\footnote{This corpus and its associated database are available from \url{https://github.com/Quinma/CSNP}.} Our hope is that this corpus will help to lay the foundations for further work on quantifying and improving the efficacy potential of security advice dissemination.
+We ascribed broad classifications to specific advice, ascertained the dominant methods of advice construction and dissemination, and analysed their potential efficacy potential over time.
+Our hope is that this corpus will help to lay the foundations for further work on quantifying and improving the efficacy potential of security advice dissemination.

 The remainder of this paper is organised as follows.
 In Section~\ref{background} we provide the motivation for, and the background to, our contribution, and define the terms of interest.
 In Section~\ref{methodology} we describe the process used to create the data-set, and our data cleansing process that develops the data-set into the corpus.
 In Section~\ref{data} we present our results and perform an initial analysis, before, in Section~\ref{discussion}, discussing the results in relation to our research objectives.
 Section~\ref{limits} considers limitations to the study and considers possible future directions.
 We conclude the paper in Section~\ref{conclusions}.